karan9123/XML-Parser-Navigator/README.md

 # Projects and Assignments in CSCI-641

-## Project xml tree parser and navigator
+## Project: xml tree parser and navigator